HerrPhil/Puzzles-Leader/README.md

 As well, the definition of the stack in this solution is nothing like a "Stack" in java.

 It is tracked by a previous value, the current indexed value and the size (frequency) of the current value.

+### Codility Leader Problems

+There are two practice problems [here](https://app.codility.com/programmers/lessons/8-leader/).

+#### Dominator

+Find an index of an array such that its value occurs at more than half of indices in the array.

+This is effectively the golden leader solution.
+One change to make is in the return value.

+Instead of the solution returning the leader value itself, return the index of, say, the first occurrence of the leader value.